Magnus Stenbock: Order of mobilization

 In Gothenburg, on 19 May 1712, Stenbock received a new order from Charles XII, this time that he would immediately transport a field army to Pomerania.
 He was authorized to carry out the transport independently of the Privy Council.
 He would also submit to King Stanisław Leszczyński and consult with Mauritz Vellingk, who was now governor of Bremen-Verden and commanding general of the Swedish troops in Germany.
 Stenbock and King Stanisław were to organize the transport in consultation with Wachtmeister and the Admiralty in Karlskrona.

 In mid-June 1712 Stenbock spoke with King Stanisław and the council members Horn and Gyllenstierna in Vadstena, where he presented the financial requirements from Karlskrona for a contribution of 200,000 daler silver coins and 1,500 experienced sailors.
 Horn and Gyllenstierna were able to obtain only a quarter of the requested amount, citing the Kingdom's general distress and shortage of funds.
 Stenbock accompanied them to Stockholm and together with Gustaf Cronhielm, Stenbock spoke with the head of the Agency for Public Management to find out about the Kingdom's financial situation.
-Together they set up a financing proposal that would address the population with appeals for money loans, mainly from the wealthier subjects such as the tradesmen among Stockholm's burghers.
+Together they set up a financing proposal that would address the population with appeals for money loans, mainly from the wealthier subjects.
 Throughout July, Stenbock undertook his borrowing campaign by sending letters to the Swedish governors and magistrates, and holding speeches and banquets in Stockholm.
-He appealed to the bourgeoisie for money and cargo vessels in order to bring the King back home to Sweden, as well as to improve the badly damaged Swedish foreign trade.
-In a short time, Stenbock and his helpers collected 400,000 daler silver coins and a loan of nine double-decked bulk carriers.
+He appealed to the bourgeoisie for money and cargo vessels to bring the King back to Sweden, as well as to improve the badly damaged Swedish foreign trade.
+In a short time, Stenbock and his helpers collected 400,000 daler and a loan of nine double-decked bulk carriers.
 With this contribution, the Swedish high command was able to send decampment orders to the regiments, purchase grain, muster sailors and assemble a transport fleet in Karlskrona at the end of July, while the war fleet was made combat-ready.

-Stenbock left Stockholm and spent a week in Vapnö to say goodbye to his wife and children.
+Stenbock left Stockholm and spent a week in Vapnö to say goodbye to his family.
 In August, Wachtmeister sailed with a fleet of 27 warships from Karlskrona.
 Stenbock joined the transport fleet at anchor in Karlshamn on 23 August, and set sail for Rügen.
 The following day, Wachtmeister chased off a Danish fleet led by Admiral Gyldenløve, who retreated to Copenhagen, while Wachtmeister dropped anchor in Køge Bugt.